Perfect Particle Transmission through Duality Defects: Simple example.

-\paragraph{Simple example. } A puzzle, in the monopole paradox, is that the Hilbert space of incoming and outgoing state are different in nature.
-For instance, in a non-anomalous example discussed in Ref.~\cite{vanBeest:2023mbs,vanBeest:monopole}, $\psi_{in}$ and $\psi_{out}$ consist of right-moving Weyl fermions with charges 3 and 4, and left-moving Weyl fermions with charges 5 and 0.
-This means that even if a charge 3 particle is sent to the monopole, the naive charge 3 fermion is {\textit{prohibited}} in the scattered state.
+A key ingredient of the monopole paradox is that the Hilbert spaces for incoming and outgoing states are qualitatively different.
+In one non-anomalous example with spacetime a half-plane \cite{vanBeest:2023mbs,vanBeest:monopole}, the model is built from right-moving Weyl fermions with charges 3 and 4, and left-moving Weyl fermions with charges 5 and 0.
+Thus when a charge-3 particle is scattered from the monopole at the edge, having an outgoing charge-3 fermion seems to be {\textit{prohibited}}.

-Similar situations arise in condensed matter physics.
-For simplification, we consider two quantum spin chains described by Hamiltonians $H_L$ and $H_R$, coupled through an impurity $H_{\text{im}}$.
+Similar situations arise in condensed-matter physics.
+For simplification, we consider two quantum spin chains described by Hamiltonians $H_{\text{L}}$ and $H_{\text{R}}$, coupled through an impurity $h_{\text{im}}$.
 The full Hamiltonian $H$ is given by

-This model is schematically shown in Fig.~\ref{fig:illustration} $(c)$.
-As with the fermion-rotor model, we study the scattering problem by creating a wave packet of a quasiparticle on top of the many-body ground state.
+This model is schematically shown in Fig.~\ref{fig:illustration} (c).
+As with the fermion-rotor model, we study the scattering problem by creating a wavepacket of a quasiparticle on top of the many-body ground state.
 We utilize the matrix-product-state framework \cite{PhysRevB.85.100408,10.21468/SciPostPhysLectNotes.7} to create a Gaussian wavepacket \cite{PhysRevResearch.3.013078,PRXQuantum.3.020316,PhysRevD.111.014504} of quasi-particle excitations, and then evolve it using the time-dependent variational principle \cite{PhysRevB.94.165116}.
-Generally speaking, $H_L$ and $H_R$ can be completely different Hamiltonians, and there is no guarantee that the particle can pass through the impurity.
+Generally speaking, $H_{\text{L}}$ and $H_{\text{R}}$ can be completely different Hamiltonians, and there is no guarantee that the particle can pass through the impurity.
 In fact, the original excitation on the left may correspond to a high-energy excitation on the right, making it energetically prohibited.
-However, when the spectrum of the two quantum spin systems match, as is the case for dual systems, an appropriately chosen junction allows the particle to pass completely through the impurity by changing its form.
-In the following, we see that the scattered particle is indeed the original wave packet dressed with a topological line as illustrated in Fig.~\ref{fig:illustration}$(d$-$e)$.
+However, when the spectrum of the two quantum spin systems matches, as is the case for dual systems, an appropriately chosen junction allows the particle to pass completely through the impurity by changing its form.
+In the following, we see that the scattered particle is indeed the original wavepacket dressed with a topological line as illustrated in Fig.~\ref{fig:illustration}(d-e).